A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Framework

-The loss function defines which aspects of the CoNNear model responses will be minimised during training of the DNN-HA model.
-An ideal hearing-restoration strategy reduces the difference between the AN responses of the NH and HI peripheries after training to zero:
+An ideal hearing-restoration strategy would reduce the difference between the AN responses of the NH and HI peripheries after training to zero:

-where $r$ is the NH AN response to the unprocessed stimulus $x$, $\hat{r}$ is the HI AN response to the processed stimulus $\hat{x}$, and $n$ and $w$ are the time and frequency indices of the AN responses, respectively.
-We chose to use the mean absolute error (\text{MAE}) in the loss functions, computed as the mean absolute difference (L1-loss) between the two AN responses across time and frequency.
+where \text{MAE} denotes the mean absolute error, $r$ is the NH AN response to the unprocessed stimulus $x$, $\hat{r}$ is the HI AN response to the processed stimulus $\hat{x}$, and $n$ and $w$ are the time and frequency indices of the AN responses, respectively.
+We chose to use the \text{MAE} in the loss functions, computed as the mean absolute difference (L1-loss) between the two AN responses across time and frequency.
+Theoretically, such a fully unconstrained minimisation would restore the AN response of a HI periphery to that of the NH periphery after training.
+However, given the highly non-linear character of auditory processing and the corresponding models, along with the severity of introduced SNHL in the HI model, an ideal restoration of the AN responses across time and frequency is expected to be a complex task.